Attributes Guided Feature Learning for Vehicle Re-identification: DF-CVTC Network Architecture

-In this paper, we propose a novel deep network architecture, which embeds attributes information, including camera views, vehicle types and colors, for vehicle Re-ID.
+In this paper, we propose a novel Deep Feature learning method, which embeds attributes information, including Camera views, Vehicle Types and Colors (DF-CVTC), for vehicle Re-ID.
 We shall elaborate the proposed method in this section.